FernandoDoming/dcs-havechips/readme.md

 *   Strategic zones (Airbases/FARPs) configurable in editor
     Strategic zones are configured by setting ownership to airfields/FARPS to RED or BLUE in mission editor.
 HC will find those on first mission run, and take care of persistence accross mission iterations.

-**24/7 living battlefield** driven by "AI" makes it possible to jump in and have fun regardless of how many human players are present
+**24/7 living battlefield** driven by "AI" makes it possible to jump in and have fun regardless of how many human players are present.

 *   AI will always provide action yet won't overwhelm the players
 *   AI will be the "background" of PvP action providing mission opportunities, support as well as opposition to players

-**Interactive mission menu** drives players to concrete objectives giving each sortie a purpose
+**Interactive mission menu** drives players to concrete objectives giving each sortie a purpose.

 *   Players can choose mission targets suggested by HC and get rewards when mission is completed
 *   Completing missions allows players to take advantage of additional benfits like ask AI escort, JTAC etc

-**Player persistent career** progression unlocks additional in game perks like additional mission choices or AI support options
+**Player persistent career** progression unlocks additional in game perks like additional mission choices or AI support options.